Intrinsic Resolution of Organic Scintillators: Measurements with the LAB+PPO liquid scintillator

 The statistical term $\frac{1+v_1}{Q}$ in the PhD was described using $v_1=0.05$.
 The amount of detected p.e. was characterised by the relation $Q=LY\cdot f(k_\text{B},E)\cdot E$.
 The ionization quenching parameter $k_\text{B}=0.0196$ cm/MeV was measured independently.
 The measured light yield was $LY=450$ p.e./MeV, which is significantly lower compared to the previously discussed measurements.
 When attempting to fit the data in a manner similar to that used in the previous analysis, it became evident that the dataset with the subtracted statistical term still exhibited dependence on energy within the considered energy range: the dependence of data on energy in the considered energy range is very weak.
 Comparing the data for the intrinsic contribution with the data for EJ301/BC408, it is evident that the values are too high.
 Upon closer examination of the statistical term subtraction procedure, we found that the value of the $v_1$ used in analysis was too low.
 Indeed, the Hamamatsu type R6231 100 PMT used for the measurements doesn't demonstrate such excellent single-electron response resolution.

 The fit of the spectrum obtained using a low-intensity light source is shown in Fig.2.29 of~\cite{Formozov:PhD}.
-The data in the plot for two-photoelectrons contribution can be used to evaluate it variance as $v_2\equiv\frac{p5}{p4}=(\frac{0.0758}{0.4246})^2=0.032$.
+The data in the plot for two-photoelectrons contribution can be used to evaluate it variance as $v_2\equiv\frac{p5}{p4}=(\frac{0.0758}{0.4246})^2=0.032$, here p4 and p5 are parameters of the fit corresponding to the mean and variance of the double p.e. peak.
 However, the relative variance of the single photoelectron spectrum is factor 2 larger, i.e. $v_1=0.064$, this already contradicts the $v_1=0.05$ value used in the analysis.

-Other available measurements of the Hamamatsu R6231-100 PMT show the presence of a strong branch of underamplified signals in its single p.e. spectrum (see Fig.7 from~\cite{deHaas:PMT:2011}).
+Other available measurements of the Hamamatsu type R6231-100 PMT show the presence of a strong branch of underamplified signals in its single p.e. spectrum (see Fig.7 from~\cite{deHaas:PMT:2011}).
 The values of $v_1$, obtained for the two PMT samples in the aforementioned paper, are $v_1=0.27$ and $v_1=0.28$.
 This feature is invisible in Fig.2.29 of~\cite{Formozov:PhD} because of the high threshold set in the measurements.
 We note that, although the article~\cite{deHaas:PMT:2011} does not present an estimate of measurement errors, accurately determining the parameter $v_1$ is a challenging task for spectra with a significant contribution from underamplified signals due to the parameter's high sensitivity to spectral shape features.

 The presence of a strong underamplified signal branch in the single-electron spectrum will also influence the average SER value: the peak value will shift above 1 p.e., while in the analysis in~\cite{Formozov:PhD} the position of the single p.e. is chosen practically at the peak value ($q_\text{peak}=0.217$ while 1 p.e. corresponds to 0.2$\div$0.21 in $V\cdot ns$ scale~\cite{Formozov:PhD}).
 The values of $c$ and $v_1$ can be reconstructed using (\ref{Eq:Sig1}) and (\ref{v1}).